 Inequality is prevalent in health, education, justice, and technology — in our own backyard and around the globe.
 Enriching opportunities that engender positive outcomes are distributed inequitably to children and youth in our communities.
-To bring groundbreaking, rigorous research and collaborative engagement to bear on this challenge, the Institute’s 2019-2020 theme is “Unraveling Inequality, Expanding Opportunity.”
+To bring groundbreaking, rigorous research and collaborative engagement to bear on this challenge, the Institute’s current theme is “Unraveling Inequality, Expanding Opportunity.”

 What does this mean for the year ahead?
 The Institute’s work will unite around understanding and advancing solutions to the challenge of inequality in its multiple forms and contexts.